robovm/apple-ios-samples/MapCalloutsUsingMapKitAnnotations/ReadMe.md

 ## Abstract

 Demonstrates the use of the MapKit framework for iOS and OS X, displaying a map view with custom MKAnnotations each with custom callouts or custom MKAnnotationViews.
 An annotation object on a map is any object that conforms to the MKAnnotation protocol and is displayed on the screen as a MKAnnotationView.
-Through the use of the MKAnnotation protocol and MKAnnotationView, this application shows how you can extend annotations with custom strings and left/right calloutAccessoryViews.
+Through the use of the MKAnnotation protocol and MKAnnotationView, this application shows how you can extend annotations with custom views, strings and callout accessory views.

 ## Discussion

-This sample implements two different variations of MKPinAnnotationViews each with their own specific information.
-One shows how to use a rightCalloutAccessoryView with a UIButtonTypeDetailDisclosure button and other with leftCalloutAccessoryView containing an image.
+This sample implements different variations of MKPinAnnotationView each with their own specific information:

+  - BridgeAnnotation - shows a button in the rightCalloutAccessoryView.

+  - WharfAnnotation - shows an image view in the detailCalloutAccessoryView.

+  - SFAnnotation - uses a a custom flag image as its annotation and shows an image view in the leftCalloutAccessoryView.

+  - CustomAnnotation - uses a custom view subclass, CustomAnnotationView, as its annotation.

 ## Building the Sample